-The benefits of user testing are plentiful, from uncovering customers’ needs and challenges to design better solutions, making faster decisions, and encouraging a customer-first approach, to name a few.
-No matter your organization’s size or your department, prioritizing user testing will pave the way for building products your customers will love, while maximizing productivity.
+The benefits of user testing are plentiful, from uncovering customers’ needs and challenges to designing better solutions, making faster decisions, and encouraging a customer-first approach, to name a few.
+No matter your organization’s size or department, prioritizing user testing will pave the way for building products your customers will love while maximizing productivity.

 Why is user testing important for product and engineering teams?

 “User testing is a tool, just like automated tests or continuous deployment.
 And like any other tool that your team invests in, it takes time,” says Edmond Lau, author of The Effective Engineer and previous software engineer at Quip.
 He continues, “Many product and engineering teams ignore user testing because the time spent conducting and learning from user tests is time not spent writing software.”

 Considering the time and effort spent perfecting details and features with the goal of high adoption, more can be done to build more effective products.
 By testing early and often, you’re preserving your efforts and building toward greater impact.

 If you prioritize user testing and, specifically continuous user testing, you’re helping your “teams more rapidly and incrementally iterate toward the right product to ship,” says Lau.

 What are some of the benefits of user testing when prioritizing features and making product decisions?

 1. The most important internal benefit is a quicker iteration cycle.
 Teams can iterate faster and more incrementally than a traditional build-and-launch method or A/B tests.
 Continuous user testing provides a powerful avenue to build confidence that you’re headed in the right direction, which saves you from costly rework later on.
 “Driving a product forward based on vision and intuition is important, but we’re oftentimes so immersed in our mental models of how something works that we can become fairly disconnected from someone less familiar with the product,” Lau says.
 “Gathering feedback from real users helps ground our reality.”